simshadows/monster-hunter-rise-builder/README.md

 All original source code is licensed under the [*GNU Affero General Public License v3.0 (AGPLv3)*](https://www.gnu.org/licenses/agpl-3.0.en.html).

-All non-original source code is contained in `/js/dependencies` and have their own attached licenses.
+All non-original source code is contained in `/js/dependencies` and have their own attached licenses. *(Exception: The loading spinner is in-line in `./index.html` and is licensed under CC0.)*

 All original images are licensed under the [*Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)*](https://creativecommons.org/licenses/by-sa/4.0/).